-Díaz-Rodríguez, Lourdes and Arroyo-Morales, Manuel and Cantarero-Villanueva, Irene and Férnandez-Lao, Carolina and Polley, Marie J. and Cesar Fernández-de-las-Peñas, P. (2011) The application of Reiki in nurses diagnosed with Burnout Syndrome has beneficial effects on concentration of salivary IgA and blood pressure.
+Díaz-Rodríguez, Lourdes, Arroyo-Morales, Manuel, Cantarero-Villanueva, Irene, Férnandez-Lao, Carolina, Polley, Marie J. and Cesar Fernández-de-las-Peñas, P. (2011) The application of Reiki in nurses diagnosed with Burnout Syndrome has beneficial effects on concentration of salivary IgA and blood pressure.
 Revista latino-americana de enfermagem , 19 (5). pp. 1132-1138.
 ISSN 0104-1169Full text not available from this repository.

 This study aimed to investigate the immediate effects of the secretory immunoglobulin A (sIgA), ?-amylase activity and blood pressure levels after the application of a Reiki session in nurses with Burnout Syndrome.
 A randomized, double-blind, placebo-controlled, crossover design was conducted to compare the immediate effects of Reiki versus control intervention (Hand-off sham intervention) in nurses with Burnout Syndrome.
 Sample was composed of eighteen nurses (aged 34-56 years) with burnout syndrome.
 Participants were randomly assigned to receive either a Reiki treatment or a placebo (sham Reiki) treatment, according to the established order in two different days.
 The ANOVA showed a significant interaction time x intervention for diastolic blood pressure (F=4.92, P=0.04) and sIgA concentration (F=4.71, P=0.04).
 A Reiki session can produce an immediate and statistically significant improvement in sIgA concentration and diastolic blood pressure in nurses with Burnout Syndrome.

 |Last Modified:||24 Oct 2012 10:20|

 |Edit Item (Repository staff only)|